binali-rustamov/apertum-qsystem/readme_eng.txt

 Step 1.
 Preparing to installation.
-Prior to the installation make sure, that you have installed MySQL DBMS version 5.5 or later and OracleJRE version 1.8 or later.
+Prior to the installation make sure, that you have installed OracleJRE version 1.8 or later and (if you want to use MySQL)MySQL DBMS version 5.5 or later.
+Built-in H2 database is alternative.
+In case using H2 the database MySQL not required.
 To check the JRE installation do the following:
 Start->Execute->cmd-> java –version.

-It is recommended to install graphical utilities for MySQL DBMS.
+In case using MySQL, It is recommended to install graphical utilities for MySQL DBMS - MySQL Workbemch.

 Step 2.
 Start of the system installation.
 Microsoft Windows: